istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 # Istio Mixer: Adapter Development Walkthrough

-This section walks through step-by-step instructions to implement, test and plug a simple adapter into Mixer.
-For complete details on Adapter life cycle, please refer to the [Adapter Developer Reference Guide](./adapters.md).
+This document walks through step-by-step instructions to implement, test and plug a simple adapter into Mixer.
+For complete details on the adapter life cycle, please refer to the [Adapter Developer Reference Guide](./adapters.md).

-**Note**: To complete this walkthrough, it is optional to read the Adapter Developer Reference Guide.
-However, to create a real production quality adapter, it is highly recommended you read the reference guide to better understand Adapter lifecycle and various interfaces and objects that Mixer uses to interact with Adapters.
+**Note**: To complete this walkthrough, it is optional to read the adapter Developer Reference Guide.
+However, to create a real production quality adapter, it is highly recommended you read the reference guide to better understand adapter lifecycle and various interfaces and objects that Mixer uses to interact with adapters.

 In this walkthrough you're going to create a simple Adapter that:

-* Supports the [`metric Template`](../../template/metric/template.proto) which ships with built-in Mixer framework.
+* Supports the [`metric`](../../template/metric/template.proto)  template which ships with built-in Mixer framework.

-* For every request, prints to a file the data it received from Mixer during request time.
+* For every request, prints to a file the data it received from Mixer at request time.

-**It should approximately take ~30 min to finish this task**
+**It should approximately take ~30 minutes to finish this task**

 # Table of contents